House of Delegates

-The WSMA House of Delegates is comprised of elected delegates from each county medical society, qualified state specialty societies and members of the WSMA Board of Trustees.
-There is one resident delegate, one student delegate and one young physician delegate.
+The WSMA House of Delegates is comprised of elected delegates from each county medical society and qualified state specialty societies, as well as members of the WSMA board of trustees.
+There is one resident delegate, one student delegate, and one young physician delegate.
 Each county society has one delegate for every 50 active WSMA members.

 How the House of Delegates Operates

 The WSMA House of Delegates meets once a year, typically in September or October (learn more about the Annual Meeting of the WSMA House of Delegates).
 The House may also be called into special session at any time by the WSMA president on the written request of 15 members of the House.